 The Employees' Retirement System of the State of Maryland (the "Retirement System") covers most employees hired prior to January 1, 1980, who did not elect to transfer into the County Plan.
 The Pension System for Employees of the State of Maryland (the "Pension System") covers employees hired between December 31, 1979, and June 30, 1993, plus Retirement System participants who have voluntarily joined the Pension System, less employees who elected to transfer into the County Plan.
+New provisions of the Pension System were adopted by State legislation effective July 1, 2006, and by local resolution effective May 21, 2007.
 The Retirement System and the Pension System are hereinafter jointly referred to as the "State Systems."